Surrealism-All/SurrealismUI/README.md

 ![image-20231112134533009](https://github.com/syf20020816/SurrealismUI/blob/main/README/imgs/image-20231112134533009.png)

- ### SURHeader
+ ### SHeader
- SURHeader is a simple header component that is generated based on routing information
+ SHeader is a simple header component that is generated based on routing information
  #### properties
  - `in property <length> spacing` : spacing of the header ⛔
  - `in property <Route> route` : detail routes , like:`{home:"Surrealism",routes:["user","info"]};`